degaart/scalable-font2/README.md

  - `memcmp()` and `memset()` from libc (string.h)

 The scalable font converter is built on the **freetype2** library to read vector font files (compiled statically into libsfn by default).
 The bitmap font converter has no dependencies.
-Libsfn can be built optionally with **zlib** to write gzip deflate compressed files on-the-fly (read is supported without zlib).
-Font vectorization needs **libm** (for sqrt() and pow() calls in potrace).
+Libsfn uses **zlib** to write gzip deflate compressed files on-the-fly (statically linked, read is supported without zlib).
+Font vectorization needs **potrace** (also a stripped down version statically linked).

 The editor uses SDL2 with an X11 fallback, and naturally depends on libsfn.
+For SDL2, it can be compiled with both static and dynamic linkage (static requires that you manually compile SDL2).

-The test applications use SDL2 to create a window and display the rendered texts.
+The test applications also use SDL2 to create a window and display the rendered texts.

 Changes to SSFN 1.0
 -------------------